 130 years late, the Hertford British Hospital Corporation (HBHC) is the charity that ensures that the medical facility founded by Sir Richard continues to serve the local and English-speaking communities.

-HBHC makes available to the Hôpital Franco-Britannique-Fondation Cognacq-Jay the hospital premises located at 3 rue Barbes in Levallois-Perret.
-It also provides rent free accommodation to the International Centre for Dermatology (Centre International de Dermatologie) and to the British Charitable Fund, both of whom are located at 12 rue Barbès.
+HBHC makes available to the Hôpital Franco-Britannique-Fondation Cognacq-Jay the hospital premises located at 3 rue Barbès in Levallois-Perret.
+It also provides support to the British Charitable Fund and, starting in 2022, to other British charities and associations in France involved in healthcare.